Is the Chris Rose Therapy Centre for Autism a school?

 How does the extended program work?

-The extended program is for children aged 6 to 18 and takes place outside of the regular school hours (generally Monday through Friday in the 3 PM to 5 PM range, once per week.
-September through June).
-It is a community based program, so children work out in the community with staff on goals established with the family.
-There is a wait-list for this program.
+The extended program is available for children aged 6 to 18 and takes place outside of regular school hours, generally Monday through Friday from 3 PM to 5 PM, once a week, from September through June.
+This community-based program allows children to work on goals set with their family.
+We currently have a waitlist for this program.

 Do you provide autism assessments?